ShaikMishaTabassum/Crisissync-/README.md

 # Crisissync

-Here’s a clean, professional GitHub description you can use:

----

 **CrisisSync — Real-Time Disaster Relief Coordination OS**

 CrisisSync is an offline-first, AI-powered coordination platform designed to streamline disaster response during critical situations such as floods, earthquakes, and wildfires.
 In high-pressure environments where communication infrastructure often fails, CrisisSync enables seamless coordination between NGOs, hospitals, volunteers, and emergency teams.